JFenlonWork/MooD-Custom-CodeBase-Babel-Ts/Wiki_Resources/TooltipManager.md

 ▸ `Static` **removeTooltipType**(`tooltipType`): `boolean`

-Remove a TooltipType from the list of TooltipTypes
+Remove a TooltipType from the list of tooltipTypes

 #### Parameters